anshuln2/oml_1/README.md

 ### Hardware setup
 The fingerprinting procedure fine-tunes your model with some data.
 In order to compute the memory needed, this [HF space](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) may be helpful.

+### Tech stack
+This repo uses the HuggingFace `Trainer` class to finetune models.
+DeepSpeed is used for parallelization to enable larger scale training.

 ## Data Generation
 Run `python generate_finetuning_data.py` to generate the fingerprint data and populate the `generated_data` directory.
 This generates and caches all fingerprints.
 It has the following parameters -